ibstokke/EnergyNow23/readme.md

-Download python file and extract the datasets.

-You can find a .exe for win64 here: [https://drive.google.com/drive/folders/1AXrvOB1_Tahe7awww3GUY8QRZIQZaU5q?usp=drive_link]

 # Ancillary Services Calculator

 The aim of this application is to compare the income of ower plant offering electricity production and ancillary services in Switzerland.